Macro photography with a smartphone

 Distance from the object

-Macro photos refers to close-up photos.
+Macro photos refer to close-up photos.
 When taking a photo with a smartphone, you will have to get very close to the subject.
 Try about 2 to 7 cm and focus on your subject or the area you want to be in focus.
 As smartphones have different close-up limits, you may need to go closer or further away.

 This feature is important in macro photography so that you do not lose focus when making further adjustments.
 If the AE/AF lock option is activated, the focus and exposure will remain the same.